In the fourth part of our series on first time home buyers, we look at the sustainability of homeownership for them.

 The most obvious case of non-sustainable ownership is when a household defaults on its first-time mortgage.
 Households who go through default and foreclosure will likely not be able to transition back to homeownership for many years, as a result of the loss of home equity and deterioration of credit ratings.

-At the other end of the spectrum, a first-time borrower who pays off their mortgage, moves and remains homeowner in their new location demonstratessustainable first-time homeownership.
+At the other end of the spectrum, a first-time borrower who pays off their mortgage, moves and remains a homeowner in their new location demonstratessustainable first-time homeownership.

 The next case of sustainable first-time homeownership is when the household continues to live in the same residence,paying down their initial mortgage or refinance.
 The longer the household has lived in the residence, the stronger is the case to classify this outcome as an example of sustainable homeownership.